Sea slug: Diversity in sea slugs

-Like many nudibranchs, Glaucus atlanticus can store and use stinging cells, or nematocysts, from its prey (Portuguese man o' war) in its finger-like cerata.
+Like many nudibranchs, species in the genus Glaucus, such as Glaucus atlanticus, can store and use stinging cells, or nematocysts, from its prey (Portuguese men o' war, blue buttons and by-the-wind sailors) in its finger-like cerata.

 Other species, like the Pyjama slug Chromodoris quadricolor, may use their striking colors to advertise their foul chemical taste.

 The lettuce sea slug (Elysia crispata) has lettuce-like ruffles that line its body.
 This slug, like other Sacoglossa, uses kleptoplasty, a process in which the slug absorbs chloroplasts from the algae it eats, and uses "stolen" cells to photosynthesize sugars.
 The ruffles of the lettuce sea slug increase the slug's surface area, allowing the cells to absorb more light.

 Headshield slugs, like the Chelidonura varians, use their shovel-shaped heads to dig into the sand, where they spend most of their time.
 The shield also prevents sand from entering the mantle during burrowing.

 Peronia indica is a species of air-breathing sea slug, a shell-less marine pulmonate gastropod mollusk in the family Onchidiidae.

 The largest species of sea hare, the California black sea hare, Aplysia vaccaria can reach a length of 75 centimetres (30 in) and a weight of 14 kilograms (31 lb).
 Most sea hares have several defenses; in addition to being naturally toxic, they can eject a foul ink or secrete a viscous slime to deter predators.

 Some species of acochlidian sea slugs have made evolutionary transitions to living in freshwater streams and there is at least one evolutionary transition to land.